eugenekadish/graceful-server/README.md

 Basic server that handles resource cleanup on shutdown.
-Follows the options patter for configuration and uses adapters to wrap handlers with middlewares.
+Follows the options pattern for configuration and uses adapters to wrap handlers with middlewares.
 Only standard libraries are used.

 # Development